modelon-community/Assimulo/doc/sphinx/source/tutorial.rst

     sim.simulate(tfinal) #Use the .simulate method to simulate and provide the final time

-This will give all sorts of information in the prompt, the statistics of the solver, how many function calls was needed, among others.
+This returns all sorts of information in the prompt, the statistics of the solver, how many function calls was needed, among others.
 Also information about the solver, which options the problem was solved with.
 The *simulate* method can also take the number of communication points for which the solution should be returned.
-This is specified by a second argument to *simulate*, *simulate(tfinal,200)*.
-Which means that the result vector should contain 200 equally spaced points.
+This is specified by a second argument, e.g. *sim.simulate(tfinal,200)* means that the result vector should contain 200 equally spaced points.

 To plot the simulation result, use the plot method::